-Exciting news!
-The Rockport Art Association & Museum (Rockport, Massachusetts) will be hosting an Exhibition of Select Works of Art by Winslow Wilson/Pico Miran from June 8, 2019 through July 8, 2019, including seascapes, post-modern and portraiture.
+The Rockport Art Association & Museum (Rockport, Massachusetts) hosted an Exhibition of Select Works of Art by Winslow Wilson/Pico Miran from June 8, 2019 through July 8, 2019, including seascapes, post-modern and portraiture.
+The Exhibit was very successful!
+Should you have an interest in acquiring the Exhibition Catalogue, please contact the Museum, I believe there may be a few copies left.

 Arthur William Wilson (July 20, 1892 – November 18, 1974) was an American artist who painted under several known pseudonyms, including Winslow Wilson and Pico Miran.
 Wilson/Miran is considered one of the earliest artists of the Post Modern Art Movement.
 He is widely quoted from his Manifesto For Post-Modern Art, published in 1951, under the name Pico Miran.